danimtz/RendererGoBrrr/README.md

 # SoftwareRendererGoBrrr
 Writing a software renderer for learning purposes.
-And yes acronym for the project is SRGB which is a completely unrelated thing
+And yes acronym for the project is SRGB which is a completely unrelated thing.
+-Note: when downloading repo, SDL2.dll in SDL2\lib\x64 must be copied to working folder inside bin (bin\Release-x64 or Debug-x64)

 ## **CURRENT FEATURES**